 It’s a common and harmless condition causing no discomfort to the baby.
 It often lasts for a few months and usually clears up by the time the baby is two years old.

-Cradle cap should clear up on its own after a few months, but if it doesn’t see your doctor because there are medicines that may help.
+Cradle cap usually doesn’t need treatment.
+It should clear up on its own after a few months, but if it doesn’t see your doctor because there are treatments that may help.

 Not sure what to do next?